Dutch anti-Islam MP in court on hate speech charges

 Friday's hearing has been called to examine where the investigations stand ahead of the full trial due to start on October 31.

-If found guilty, Wilders could face up to two years in jail or a fine of more than 20,000 euros, according to Dutch penal laws.
+If found guilty, Wilders could face up to two years in jail or a fine of more than 20,000 euros.

 Wilders, who has repeatedly denounced Islam and famously compared the Koran to Adolf Hitler's "Mein Kampf," was acquitted during a first hate trial in 2011 which concluded he could not be found guilty because his remarks targeted a religion and not a specific group of people.